Octavius-Dante/Tetra-Proxima/CAPM-DAY-4/Readme.md

 </br>
 </br>

-Now we can check developer tools in browser for identifying odata vesion as shown below
+Now we can check developer tools in browser for identifying OData version as shown below
 </br>
 </br>
 <img src="./files/capmd4-6.png" >